Gadolinium: Magnetic contrast agent

-Gadolinium is paramagnetic at room temperature, with a ferromagnetic Curie point of 20 C. Paramagnetic ions, such as gadolinium, increase nuclear spin relaxation rates, making gadolinium useful as a contrast agent for magnetic resonance imaging (MRI).
+Paramagnetic ions, such as gadolinium, increase nuclear spin relaxation rates, making gadolinium useful as a contrast agent for magnetic resonance imaging (MRI).
 Solutions of organic gadolinium complexes and gadolinium compounds are used as intravenous contrast agents to enhance images in medical and magnetic resonance angiography (MRA) procedures.
 Magnevist is the most widespread example.
 Nanotubes packed with gadolinium, called "gadonanotubes", are 40 times more effective than the usual gadolinium contrast agent.
 Traditional gadolinium-based contrast agents are un-targeted, generally distributing throughout the body after injection, but will not readily cross the intact blood–brain barrier.
-Brain tumors, and other disorders that degrade the blood-brain barrier, allow these agents to penetrate into the brain and facilitate their detection by contrast-enhanced MRI.
+Brain tumors, and other disorders that degrade the blood–brain barrier, allow these agents to penetrate into the brain and facilitate their detection by contrast-enhanced MRI.
 Similarly, delayed gadolinium-enhanced magnetic resonance imaging of cartilage uses an ionic compound agent, originally Magnevist, that is excluded from healthy cartilage based on electrostatic repulsion but will enter proteoglycan-depleted cartilage in diseases such as osteoarthritis.

 Phosphors

 Gadolinium is used as a phosphor in medical imaging.
 It is contained in the phosphor layer of X-ray detectors, suspended in a polymer matrix.
-Terbium-doped gadolinium oxysulfide (Gd_{2}O_{2}S:Tb) at the phosphor layer converts the X-rays released from the source into light.
-This material emits green light at 540 nm because of the presence of Tb^{3+}, which is very useful for enhancing the imaging quality.
+Terbium-doped gadolinium oxysulfide (Gd2O2S:Tb) at the phosphor layer converts the X-rays released from the source into light.
+This material emits green light at 540 nm because of the presence of Tb(3+), which is very useful for enhancing the imaging quality.
 The energy conversion of Gd is up to 20%, which means that one fifth of the X-ray energy striking the phosphor layer can be converted into visible photons.
-Gadolinium oxyorthosilicate (Gd_{2}SiO_{5}, GSO; usually doped by 0.1–1.0% of Ce) is a single crystal that is used as a scintillator in medical imaging such as positron emission tomography, and for detecting neutrons.
+Gadolinium oxyorthosilicate (Gd2SiO5, GSO; usually doped by 0.1–1.0% of Ce) is a single crystal that is used as a scintillator in medical imaging such as positron emission tomography, and for detecting neutrons.

 Gadolinium compounds were also used for making green phosphors for color TV tubes.